 Parents have the right: Parents have the responsibility: To expect a quality education for their child(ren).
 To make sure that their child(ren) come(s) to school ready to learn with books, materials, homework, and the desire to achieve.
-To expect that their child(ren) will be taught properly and To support school rules and help their child(ren) appropriately. understand these rules.
-To receive information regarding the progress of their To assist in making the educational experience as child(ren). meaningful as possible.
-To hear and appeal decisions made in regard to their To communicate with the school staff regarding their child(ren). child(ren)'s progress.
-To work with staff in a confidential manner to correct To participate in school-sponsored activities. disruptive and inappropriate behaviors.
+To expect that their child(ren) will be taught To support school rules and help their properly and appropriately. child(ren) understand these rules.
+To receive information regarding the progress of their child(ren).
+To assist in making the educational experience as meaningful as possible.
+To hear an appeal decision made in regard to their child(ren).
+To communicate with the school staff regarding their child(ren)'s progress.
+To work with staff in a confidential manner to correct disruptive and inappropriate behaviors.
+To participate in school-sponsored activities.
 To inspire in their child(ren) the desire to achieve to their full potential.